Skip to main content

 Rate limit handling

 This feature is enabled by default, but it can be disabled in the blast config.
 If disabled, every time the plan's throughput is exceeded, a Rate limit reached error will be returned.
-If enabled, this error will be handled by the SDK.

 How it works?